gschorkopf/four_point_play/source/_posts/2014-05-10-refactoring-complex-validations-from-your-models.markdown

 categories: code rails
 ---

 You've probably heard the phrase "fat models, skinny controllers" before.
-But when Rails models become a dumping ground for all things even tangentally related to the original class, it's probably time to trim off a few pounds.
+This misconception of "fat models": that "it's okay for models to be very large and unwieldy".
+But when Rails models become a dumping ground for all things even tangentially related to the original class, it's probably time to trim off a few pounds.

 <!--more-->

 One way to do that is to pare away complex validations.
 For example, you might think it wise to drum up a method or two to handle passwords (minimum 8 characters! minimum one number! no weird symbols! etc.) So you throw these methods into the private domain of your User class, and call it a day.
 But you can (and should) probably move that logic elsewhere.

 Let's start with what not to do:

 ```ruby
 class User < ActiveRecord::Base